 What expressions are used to discourage public speculation, while conveniently avoiding debate and investigation of facts?Conspiracy theorist, tinfoil hat.

-Where does the term conspiracy theory originate from?According the Sharyl Attkission in her book Smear in 1974 the CIA put out a memo directing its operatives to build relationships with the media to promote this term in order to discourage evidence-based theorizing about JFK's assassination.
+Where does the term conspiracy theory originate from?According the Sharyl Attkission in her book Smear the term was promoted in a 1974 CIA memo directing its operatives to build relationships with the media and use this term to discourage evidence-based theorizing about JFK's assassination.